awpala/my-omscs-notes/cs-6290/04-branches.md

 Therefore, with the *do not push* approach, this results in a series of mispredictions in downstream (shorter, more frequent) function calls, to ultimately yield correct predictions for the final returns of the (longer, less frequent) parent-function calls.

-Conversely, in the *wraparound* approach, correct prediction occurs with respect to the smaller, downstream/terminal function calls' returns (of which there are many), with mispredictions only occurring for the final returns with respect to the (infrequently called) parent-function calls.
-Therefore, because the innermost, more-frequent function calls dominate, the few entries on the RAS stack are utilized more effectively with the *wraparound* approach (i.e., by minimizing mispredictions).
+Conversely, in the *wrap around* approach, correct prediction occurs with respect to the smaller, downstream/terminal function calls' returns (of which there are many), with mispredictions only occurring for the final returns with respect to the (infrequently called) parent-function calls.
+Therefore, because the innermost, more-frequent function calls dominate, the few entries on the RAS stack are utilized more effectively with the *wrap around* approach (i.e., by minimizing mispredictions).

 Another consideration with respect to RAS is that it *is* a *predictor*, after all; therefore, either way, there will inherently be some mispredictions occurring (which can be recovered from appropriately).
-However, the objective here is to *minimize mispredictions*, and therefore inasmuch as neither approach is a *perfect* predictor, the wraparound approach is still the more optimal between the two with respect to this objective.
+However, the objective here is to *minimize mispredictions*, and therefore inasmuch as neither approach is a *perfect* predictor, the wrap around approach is still the more optimal between the two with respect to this objective.

 ## 47. But...But...How Do We *Know* It Is a `ret`?